MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl.md

 ![Interactive Window menu items in View > Other Windows](media/interactive-window-menu.png)

-Third, you can open an interactive window on the starup file in your project, or for a stand-alone file, by selecting the **Debug > Execute [Project | File] in Python Interactive** menu command (Shift+Alt+F5):
+Third, you can open an interactive window on the startup file in your project, or for a stand-alone file, by selecting the **Debug > Execute [Project | File] in Python Interactive** menu command (Shift+Alt+F5):

 ![Execute Project in Python Interactive menu](media/interactive-execute-project.png)